sudeep-23-11/Code-Store/C++/DSA/Linked List/LL.md

 # Approaches
 * CycleCheck - hash nodes of list
+* CloneListWithNextAndRandomPointer - hash nodes of list with their deep copies
 * IntersectionCheck -
     * compare every node of list 1 with every node of list 2
     * hash nodes of list 1, compare with nodes of list 2